Masoud-Bahari/Bahari-programming-/README.md

 ### Python
 This section contains a script for email automation.
 The Python code is capable of sending bulk emails automatically and saves the recipient information, date, time, and body text into a spreadsheet.

+### VBA
+This folder contains VBA codes that assist authors in creating a unique job application letter.
+The codes include functions for translating the letter into German and English, creating root folders, and saving and exporting the letter.
+Additionally, it allows for modifying predefined RichText variables inside the document and other related tasks.
+Once the code is executed, it displays a form that collects data from the user and performs predefined functions in a Microsoft Word document.
+The main codes are stored in the file "TheMainForm.frm"

 ## Conclusion
 Thank you for visiting my repository!
 I welcome any feedback or questions regarding the codes or their applications.
 Please feel free to reach out via my contact information below.